-Washington State Department of Health (DOH) (RCW 70.54.450).
-The Panel is responsible for reviewing maternal deaths, identifying factors contributing to those deaths, and producing a biennial report with findings and recommendations to prevent future maternal deaths.
-In 2019, the law was amended to permanently establish the Panel and the maternal mortality review in the state.

-• The DOH Maternal Mortality Review Panel, American Indian Health Commission, as well as multiple national associations, including the American College of Obstetricians and Gynecologists and the American Medical Association have recommended extending Medicaid coverage for 12 months postpartum to improve maternal health outcomes.
-9-11
+- In 2016, the Washington State Legislature passed Engrossed Second Substitute Senate Bill 6534 to establish an official Maternal Mortality Review Panel (the Panel) within Washington State Department of Health (DOH) (RCW 70.54.450).
+The Panel is responsible for reviewing maternal deaths, identifying factors contributing to those deaths, and producing a biennial report with findings and recommendations to prevent future maternal deaths.16 In 2019, the law was amended to permanently establish the Panel and the maternal mortality review in the state.
+The next report is scheduled for release in October 2022 and will include data from 2017-2019 (personal communication, DOH, December 2020). - The DOH Maternal Mortality Review Panel; American Indian Health Commission; multiple national associations, including the American College of Obstetricians and Gynecologists and the American Medical Association; and many researchers have recommended extending Medicaid coverage for 12 months postpartum to improve maternal health outcomes.16-23

-Summary of SB 6128
+Summary of SB 5068

-- Directs HCA to provide 12 months of medical assistance to individuals who are postpartum and reside in Washington State, have countable income equal to or below 193% of the federal poverty level, and are not otherwise eligible under Title XIX of the Federal Social Security Act. - Specifies the amount and scope of healthcare services provided must be the same as that provided to individuals who are pregnant and postpartum under medical assistance, as defined in RCW 74.09.520 (Medical assistance-Care and services included-Funding limitations). - Directs HCA to submit a waiver request to the federal Centers for Medicare and Medicaid Services to allow for the state to receive federal match for coverage outlined and to submit a report to the Legislature on the status of the request by December 1, 2020.
+- Directs Washington State Health Care Authority (HCA) to maintain healthcare coverage for 12 months postpartum for individuals who are receiving postpartum coverage on or after the expiration date of the federal public health emergency declaration related to the Coronavirus Disease 2019 (COVID-19) pandemic. - Directs HCA, by June 1, 2022, to provide 12 months of continuous healthcare coverage to individuals who are postpartum and reside in Washington State, have countable income equal to or below 193% of the federal poverty level, and are not otherwise eligible under Title XIX of the Federal Social Security Act regardless of a change in income during the period of eligibility. - Specifies the amount and scope of healthcare services provided must be the same as that provided to individuals who are pregnant and postpartum under medical assistance, as defined in RCW 74.09.520 (Medical assistance-Care and services included-Funding limitations). - Directs HCA, in collaboration with Washington Health Benefit Exchange and stakeholder and community organizations, to establish a comprehensive, culturally and linguistically appropriate community education and outreach campaign to facilitate enrollment in this program. - Directs HCA to submit a waiver request to the federal Centers for Medicare and Medicaid Services to allow for the state to receive federal match for coverage outlined and to submit a report to the Legislature on the status of the request by December 1, 2021.
 Specifies that HCA shall provide coverage to all eligible individuals regardless of federal approval of the waiver request.

-Health impact of SB 6128
+Health impact of SB 5068

-Evidence indicates that SB 6128 would likely increase access to health insurance for incomeeligible individuals who are pregnant or postpartum, which may increase access to and use of healthcare services, improve health outcomes, and decrease health inequities.
+Evidence indicates that SB 5068 would likely increase access to health insurance for incomeeligible individuals who are postpartum, which may increase access to and use of healthcare services, improve health outcomes, and decrease health inequities.